 Exchange-traded funds.
 The FLEX Options reference the price performance of the Reference Asset, which is an exchange-traded fund.
 Shares of ETFs may trade at a premium or discount from their net asset value in the secondary market.
-If the trust has to sell an ETF share when the share is trading at a discount, the trust will receive a price that is less than the ETF's net asset value.
+If the trust has to sell an ETF share when the share is trading at a premium or a discount, the trust will receive a price that is more than or less than, respectively, the ETF's net asset value.
+If the trust has to buy an ETF share when the share is trading at a premium or a discount, the trust will buy at a price that is more than or less than, respectively, the ETF's net asset value.
+ETF shares purchased at a premium may experience losses should the premium be reduced over time.
 This risk is separate and distinct from the risk that the net asset value of fund shares may decrease.
 The amount of such discount from net asset value is subject to change from time to time in response to various factors.
 Exchange-traded funds are subject to the risk of an inability to meet the exchange-traded fund's investment objective.
 The FLEX Options reference the price performance of the Reference Asset, which is adversely impacted by its operating expenses.

 Exchange-traded funds also face index correlation risk which is the risk that the performance of an exchange-traded fund will vary from the actual performance of the exchangetraded fund's target index, known as "tracking error."
 This can happen due to transaction costs, market impact, corporate actions (mergers and spinoffs) and timing variances.

 Selection risk.
 Securities selected according to this strategy may not perform as intended.
 The trust is exposed to additional risk due to its policy of investing in accordance with an investment strategy.
 Although the trust's investment strategy is designed to achieve the trust's investment objective, the strategy may not prove to be successful.
 The investment decisions may not produce the intended results and there is no guarantee that the investment objective will be achieved.